UK police probe suspicious packages at university, bank

-Police in Scotland say suspicious packages have been found at a university and a bank building, a day after three London transit hubs received letter bombs.
+Buildings at the University of Glasgow were evacuated Wednesday as police examined a suspicious package found in the mailroom, a day after three London transport hubs received letter bombs.

-Police Scotland say officers are examining items found Wednesday morning at the University of Glasgow and the Royal Bank of Scotland headquarters in Edinburgh.
+Police Scotland said officers examined packages discovered just before 11 a.m.
+(1100 GMT) at the university in Glasgow and at the Royal Bank of Scotland headquarters in Edinburgh.

-The force says both buildings have been evacuated, and so far there is nothing to link the incidents.
+The force said the Edinburgh package was found to contain "promotional goods" and deemed no threat to the public.

-It's unclear if the packages are linked to incidents Tuesday in which three small explosive devices in plastic mailing bags arrived at offices for two London airports and a train station.
-One of the envelopes, sent to Heathrow Airport, partly caught fire but no one was injured.
+The University of Glasgow said several buildings on its campus, including the mailroom, had been evacuated "as a precautionary measure" and would remain closed all day, with classes canceled.

 Sign Up and Save